 It’s important to remember that fear causes stress, which causes several health issues.
 So, use techniques to cope and manage your anxiety throughout the crisis.
 Your overall health depends on your ability to think clearly and make the right choices.

 Practice self-care.
 Learn to manage your stress.
 Don’t allow yourself to live in a state of continual fear.
 One of the best ways to control pressure is mindfulness meditation.
 It only takes a few minutes to pause and regain emotional equilibrium.
 There are several other self-care ideas you can use.
 The point is to take a proactive approach to managing stress.

 2. Speak Up, Do What is Right

 A hero living in a disaster movie always confronts others about their inaction.
-A hero always and stands up against injustice.
+A hero always stands up against injustice.
 Take action when and where it is safe.
 Remember, those still following the deranged leader are often prone to violence.

 To survive a crisis, you must learn to manage your stress.
 Follow the prudent path.
 Listen to the scientists.
 Any life-threatening emergency puts things in perspective.
-We should realize that we are one people on one planet.
+We should realize that we are one person on one planet.
 We need to learn to care for each other and the environment.
 Otherwise, we will suffer the consequences.
 We need to speak up and do the right thing.

 Most disaster movies have a happy ending; the hero helps to avert the crisis while the villain and his accomplices are imprisoned or killed, or some combination thereof.
 But, unfortunately, our real-world disaster may not have a happy ending.
 Too many people have died because of the incompetence of dismantling the pandemic team and ignoring scientists.
 And there are still a lot of villains who cling to power.

 Acknowledge the fear, but don’t be ruled by it.
 Don’t get sidetracked.
 Follow the advice of those qualified to give it.
 Speak up, act against inequality and injustice, and be an example of kindness and compassion.